cicada-solvers/libergo/LWH.md

 ### LWH - Brute force toolset
 Download the latest release from the releases are of this GitHub.
 In the release, there will be 5 files you will need to use.
-You do not have to worry about running this.
+You do not have to worry about generating arrays.
 I am in the process of getting a site ready to give the files to you.

 1. generatebytearrays - This is used to generate the byte arrays that are used in the brute force process.